E. Michigan beats San Jose St. in Famous Idaho Potato Bowl - WHIZ News

-Eastern Michigan (9-4) won a bowl game for the second time in program history.
-The team last won a bowl game in 1987, beating San Jose State in the California Bowl.

-San Jose State (7-5) turned the ball over three times.
-It was first time this season that the Spartans had multiple turnovers in a game.
+“We’re fortunate to get this one,” a teary-eyed Creighton said.
+“I’m super proud of our guys. … They just continue to fight and they believe and they love and care about each other.
+So, when it all comes together like that, it’s a pretty special moment.”

+Special moments didn’t appear to be in Eastern Michigan’s future early when Powell, who also played at Missouri and Troy before transferring into Creighton’s program this season, was strip-sacked early in the game.

-The Spartans built a 13-0 lead in the first quarter when Chevan Cordeiro rushed 27 yards for a TD and then found Justin Lockhart with an 8-yard scoring pass.
+That play was sandwiched between the Spartans building a 13-0 lead in the first quarter when Chevan Cordeiro rushed 27 yards for a TD and then found Justin Lockhart with an 8-yard scoring pass.

-Then, Eastern Michigan stormed back, taking control of the game by scoring 30 straight points.

-After San Jose State’s second touchdown, Sterling Miles blocked the extra point attempt and Tristen Hines scooped up the ball and raced 87 yards for a 2-point defensive PAT.
+But then Sterling Miles blocked the extra point attempt and Tristen Hines scooped up the ball and raced 87 yards for a 2-point defensive PAT.
+And thing began to turn for Eastern Michigan.

+“I can’t tell you that our sideline was on fire after that play, but it was something positive after two monster negatives,” Creighton said.
+“I talked about turnovers, takeaways and special teams.
+You saw early on that wasn’t going our way.”

+Then, Eastern Michigan took control of the game, scoring 33 straight points.

 Jesus Gomez booted a 51-yard field goal and Jaylon Jackson scored on a 31-yard run to round out the scoring for the Eagles.